Key Highlights

 3. Limited Movement Outside Austria

 The Austria dependent visa holders have limited movement allowance outside Austria.
-They can only travel within the Schengen Area up to 90 days.
+They can only travel within the Schengen Area for up to 90 days.

 4. Language Requirements